simonowen/samdisk/ReadMe.md

 Once the missing functionality has been restored it will be released officially as SAMdisk 4.0.

 ## System Requirements

-The current code builds under Windows, Linux and macOS, and should be portable to other systems.
+The [latest code](https://github.com/simonowen/samdisk/) builds under Windows, Linux and macOS, and should be portable to other systems.
 Building requires a C++ compiler with C++14 support, such as Visual Studio 2017, g++ 4.9+, or Clang 3.6+.

 All platforms can use the [CMake](https://cmake.org/) build system.
 A number of optional libraries are used if they are available at configuration time.
 Use `cmake -DCMAKE_BUILD_TARGET=Release .` to create the build scripts then `make` to build.